deepbig/TDD_practice/README.md

 # TDD_practice
-To practice Test Driven Development process, I developed three simple web applications.
+To practice Test Driven Development process, I developed two simple web applications: Couter and Jotto.

+### Benefits of TDD?
+- Coding more efficiently: Planning ahead of time = fewer false starts.
+- Any extra time to make test cases in building the app will help us to save the time to maintains the app.
+- Automated tests to find a bug and costs nothing to run them again.

+# Project Description
 ## Counter
 - The (very) simple React app with Jest and Enzyme.
 - Used Enzyme's shallow() function to render a component.
 - Tested that required DOM elements were rendered using *find()*.